-HMRC's helplines now use an automatic system when you first get through – a recorded voice asking you various questions.
-If you call these employer helplines you will be asked if you are a business, agent or something else.
-You should be aware that in this context 'business' means employer and is the correct option to press even if you employ someone domestically in your home, and you do not consider yourself a 'business'.
+Most of HMRC's Helplines now use an automatic system when you first get through – a recorded voice asking you various questions.
+If you call the Employer Helplines you may be asked if you are a business, agent or something else.
+You should be aware that in this context 'business' means employer and is the correct option to press even if you employ someone domestically in your home, and you do not consider yourself a ‘business’.

 See our article 'HMRC helplines – dealing with the automated systems' for more hints and tips on using the telephone voice recognition system and getting through to HMRC.